katiestar99/ansible/docs/docsite/rst/user_guide/playbooks_best_practices.rst

 General tips
 ============

-These concepts apply to all Ansible activities and artifacts.
+These concepts apply to all Assible activities and artifacts.

 Keep it simple
 --------------